starknet-edu/starknet-cairo-101/README.md

 ### 2.4 Getting points​
 ​
 **Each exercise is a separate smart contract.** It contains code that, when executed correctly, will distribute points to your address.
-Since there is no way currently to send a transaction easily through your account contract, you'll have to specify your address for each call.
 ​
 Points are distributed by the function `distribute_points()` while the function `validate_exercise` records that you completed the exercise (you can get points only once).
 Your goal is to:

 ![Graph](assets/diagram.png)
 ​
 ​
-## 3. Checking your progress

-### 3.1 Counting your points

-​
-Your points will get credited in your installed wallet; though this may take some time.
-If you want to monitor your points count in real time, you can also see your balance in voyager!
-​

-- Go to the  [ERC20 counter](https://goerli.voyager.online/contract/0x074002c7df47096f490a1a89b086b8a468f2e7c686e04a024d93b7c59f934f83#readContract) in Voyager, in the "read contract" tab.
-- Enter your address in the "balanceOf" function.

-You can also check your overall progress [here](https://starknet-tutorials.vercel.app).
-​

-### 3.2 Transaction status

-​
-You sent a transaction, and it is shown as "undetected" in Voyager?
-This can mean two things:
-​

-- Your transaction is pending and will be included in a block shortly.
-It will then be visible in Voyager.
-- Your transaction was invalid and will NOT be included in a block (there is no such thing as a failed transaction in StarkNet).
-​
-You can (and should) check the status of your transaction with the following URL  [https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=](https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=), where you can append your transaction hash.
-​

-## 4. Addresses of the exercises and contracts
+## 3. Addresses of the exercises and contracts

-### 4.1 Addresses

 |Topic|Contract code|Contract on Voyager|
 |---|---|---|